ccomkhj/ccomkhj.github.io/_posts/2024-11-10-PlantBiologyStatistics.md

 ### Modeling Yield with Bimodal Gaussian Distribution

 In this study, researchers applied a bimodal Gaussian model to understand and describe the yield waves, each representing a distinct growth phase in the strawberry production cycle.
-Transforming this complex bimodal model into individual unimodal models offered detailed insights into specific wave characteristics such as timing (µ) and production intensity (amplitude).
+Transforming this complex bimodal model into individual unimodal models offered detailed insights into specific wave characteristics such as timing $$µ$$ and production intensity $$amplitude$$.

 ### Challenges and Outlook

 While the Gaussian model effectively captures initial yield waves, extending this approach to later waves is challenging due to data limitations.
 At hexafarms, computer vision (fruit counts, stages, health and so on) and environmental values (temperature, DLI, CO2 and so on) are reflected on top of statistical approach in (time-) sequential analysis.